GoogleCloudPlatform/rad-lab/modules/secure_data_warehouse/README.md

 ### Deployments via Service Account

-1. Create a Terraform Service Account in RAD Lab Management Project to execute / deploy the RAD Lab module.
+1. When deploying the module via RAD Lab Launcher, create a Terraform Service Account in RAD Lab Management Project to execute / deploy the RAD Lab module.
 Ensure that the Service Account has the above mentioned IAM permissions.
 NOTE: Make sure to set the `resource_creator_identity` variable to the Service Account ID in terraform.tfvars file and pass it in module deployment.
 Example content of terraform.tfvars:
 ```
 resource_creator_identity = <sa>@<projectID>.iam.gserviceaccount.com